 5 Frugality Myths Americans Believe That Would Make Ben Franklin Cry

-I am going to make a bold statement.
-Ready for it?
+In fact, I am going to make a bold statement.
+Ready?
 Here it is!

 Frugality is the single most important characteristic in an individual who seeks to attain financial independence.